 In December 2009, the ARP completed construction on a 30 kW (DC) solar photovoltaic (PV) project located in Key West, FL.
 This project was developed and constructed as a joint partnership between the National Oceanic and Atmospheric Administration (NOAA) and FMPA.
-FMPA receives 62% of the energy generated from the solar PV system.
+FMPA receives 62% of the energy generated from the solar PV system: Since the completion of the project, FMPA has received approximately 145,871 kWh of energy from the system.
+In 2014, FMPA's share of energy production amounted to 29,203 kWh.